-Southeast Asia (especially Brunei Darussalam, Malaysia, Singapore)
+Southeast Asia (esp.
+Brunei, Malaysia, Singapore)

-Why Law and Anthropology
+Why Law & Anthropology?

-I am deeply fascinated by the phenomenon of normative change and how different forms of normativity, including formalized and non-formalized ones, interact and are socially (re-)produced – particularly when it comes to religious truth claims that are presented as unchanging and eternal by some involved actors.
-The methodological and epistemic foci of anthropology are most suitable for investigating such socio-legal questions, especially in the ‘messy’ realities of everyday life that interest me most.
+I am fascinated by the phenomenon of normative change and how different forms of normativity, including formalized and non-formalized ones, interact and are socially (re-)produced – particularly when it comes to religious truth claims that are presented as unchanging and eternal by some involved actors.
+The methodological and epistemic foci of anthropology are most suitable for investigating such socio-legal and political questions, especially in the ‘messy’ realities of everyday life that interest me most.

 In my view, as academic disciplines, law and anthropology can benefit greatly from transdisciplinary exchange; unfortunately, this endeavour is still rarely pursued.
 The Department of Law and Anthropology at the MPI is a genuine trailblazer in pushing this project forward, which makes it an exciting place for me to conduct my research on the bureaucratization of Islam in Southeast Asia.